tskit-dev/msprime/docs/interchange.rst

 An **individual** defines how nodes (which can be seen as representing single chromosomes) group together in a polyploid individual.
-The individual table contains three columns of which ``flags`` is mandatory.
+The individual table contains three columns, of which ``flags`` is mandatory.

 ================    ==============      ===========
 Column              Type                Description